jaccomoc/jactl/docs/pages/language-guide.md

 ## Comments

-Comments in Jacsal are the same as for Java and Groovy and are denoted using either line comment form, where `//` is used to begin a comment that extends to the end of the line, or with a pair of `/*` and `*/` that delimit a comment that can be either embeeded within a single line or span multiple lines:
+Comments in Jactl are the same as for Java and Groovy and are denoted using either line comment form, where `//` is used to begin a comment that extends to the end of the line, or with a pair of `/*` and `*/` that delimit a comment that can be either embeeded within a single line or span multiple lines:
 ```groovy